vlifesystems/rulehunter.com/content/docs/experiments.md

       hasHeader: true
       # What separator the CSV file is using
       separator:  ","
+    # The names of the fields to be used
+    fields:
+      - group
+      - district
+      - height
+      - flow
   # When to run the experiment's train mode (default: !hasRun)
   when: "!hasRunToday || sinceLastRunHours > 2"